jmpurvis0/Capstone-Project/README.md

 7. Navigate to the Jupyter Notebook file (it ends with .ipynb) and run the file.
 8. Deactivate the virtual environment.
    - Type `deactivate`

+### Requirements
+This analysis fulfills every requirement for the Capstone Project:
+1. Read two data files (CSV).
+2. Clean data and perform a pandas merge with two datasets.
+Calculate new values based on the new data set.
+3. Make 3 matplotlib visualizations to display data.
+4. Utilize a virtual environment and include instructions in the README on how the user should set one up.
+5. Annotate code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.